• Skip to primary navigation

 • In Coffee or iced cold brew, to replace your regular sweetener

-• In Matcha latte, to replace your regular sweetener
+• In oat milk matcha latte, to replace your regular sweetener

-• In Hot chocolate, to add depth of flavor and richness
+• In hot chocolate without milk, to add depth of flavor and richness

-• Over pancakes and waffles as a topping instead of maple syrup or honey
+• Over Bisquick pancakes without eggs as a topping instead of maple syrup or honey

 • Stirred into hot milk or tea as an afternoon drink